MonetDBSolutions/monetdb-stethoscope/docs/source/obfuscation.rst

 2) Query parameter obfuscation.
 The arguments to operators that find their origin in the database are mapped using a one-way function
-    f_type(original) = random * original
+    f_type(original) = secret * original
 where random is different for each column/type and holds for a single stethoscope run.
 The type specific obfuscation can lead to an overflow, which renders the relative ordering within a range predicate meaningless.

-The code below is considered a default.
-It should be easy for the user to replace it with partial masking or alternative obfuscation schemes.
+The code should be easy for the user to replace it with partial masking or alternative obfuscation schemes.

 Beware, the stethoscope only sees the data presented in the queries, which may not even reflect an item in the database.
 As such, it is more about obfuscation of the kind of queries posed to the system at stake.

-WARNING the output of the obfuscation should not include recognizable 'filename' with system paths, 'alias' with recognizable schema information, 'sql.bind' should not show schema information, ... values in selections and likeselect should not be recognizable.
+WARNING for changing the obfuscation method, it not include a recognizable 'filename' with system paths, 'alias' with recognizable schema information, 'sql.bind' should not show schema information, ... values in selections and likeselect should not be recognizable.